dotnet/docs-maui/docs/android/internals/java-interop.md

 ### LLVM intermediate representation code generation

 One of the .NET for Android build tasks uses the LLVM intermediate representation (IR) generator infrastructure to output data and executable code for all the marshal methods wrappers.
-Consider the following C++ code, that serves as a guide to understanding how the marshal method runtime invocation works:
+Consider the following C++ code, which serves as a guide to understanding how the marshal method runtime invocation works:

 ```C++
 using get_function_pointer_fn = void(*)(uint32_t mono_image_index, uint32_t class_index, uint32_t method_token, void*& target_ptr);